-In accordance with SEC rules, we are providing the ratio of total compensation received during fiscal year 2019 by our CEO to the total compensation received by our median employee.
-For fiscal year 2019, our median employee earned \$104,265 in total compensation during the fiscal year ended March 31, 2019.
-Based upon the annual total compensation of Mr. Dankberg of \$10,688,877 reported in the Summary Compensation Table for fiscal year 2019, our ratio of CEO pay to median employee pay for fiscal year 2019 was approximately 103 to 1.
+In accordance with SEC rules, we are providing the ratio of the annual total compensation received during fiscal year 2021 by our CEO to the median of the annual total compensation received by all our employees (other than our CEOs).
+As a result of our CEO transition during the fiscal year, our CEO annual total compensation is pro-rated based on the time Mr. Dankberg and Mr. Baldridge each served as CEO.
+Based upon this approach, our CEO annual total compensation was \$9,354,625 for fiscal year 2021, and our ratio of CEO pay to the median of the annual total compensation of all our employees (other than our CEOs) pay for fiscal year 2021 was approximately 84 to 1.